-To determine the true value of your 1988 penny, you first need to know what condition (or grade) your coin is in.
+To determine the true value of your 1988 Lincoln cent, you first need to know what condition (or grade) your coin is in.

 Not all pennies are created equal.
 Most are made without errors, but nobody is perfect — not even the folks at the world-class United States Mint.

 A small but significant number of 1988 penny error coins were made, and many of them are worth much more than face value!

 To be clear… not every odd looking 1988 penny you find is an error coin.
 In fact, most of the strange-looking coins you find that appear to have some type of error unfortunately are just showing some type of post-mint damage.

 So, which 1988 penny errors are worth looking for?